We do not request reimbursement of costs

 • Am I Prepared for the Application Process?

 Suppose you have Attention-Deficit/Hyperactivity Disorder (ADHD) and experience significant functional limitations that prevent you from working.
-In that case, you may be eligible to apply for disability benefits through the Social Security Administration.
+In that case, you may be eligible to apply for disability benefits through the SSA.
 There are two main disability benefits programs:

 • Social Security Disability Insurance (SSDI): SSDI is available to individuals who have paid Social Security taxes through their employment and have accumulated enough work credits.